cn-uofbasel/ccn-lite/README.md

 ccn-lite
 ========

-CCN-lite, a lightweight implementation of the Content Centric Networking Protocol of XEROX Parc
+CCN-lite, a lightweight implementation of the Content Centric Networking Protocol of XEROX Parc.